alexfikl/e-nformation-redirect/README.md

 Change Log
 ----------

+Version 0.4.1 - February 17, 2024:
+* Use SVG icons.
+* Change icon color on websites we can redirect.

 Version 0.4.0 - February 17, 2024:
 * Use nicer RegEx and more robust matching for resources (mostly inspired by how the Redirector plugin works).